danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-The `authResponse.principalId` property represents a unique user identifier associated with the token sent by the client.
+The `authResponse.principalId` property must represent a unique (user) identifier associated with the token sent by the client.
 Auth0 provides this via the JWT `sub` claim and ours has the value:

 ```json
 {